 We have gorgeous days all 12 months of the year, also some days that aren't quite perfect.

 But we can guarantee you won't be shovelling snow or scraping ice from your windshield!

 |Cash is King: Outside of the busy tourist zones very few places accept credit cards

-Please bring CASH for onsite meals & beverages
+Please bring CASH pesos or US dollars for onsite meals & beverages

 Also be sure to bring plenty of cash to cover gasoline, Meals, beverages & activities

 such as scuba, fishing, massage on the beach & shopping.

 There are NO unusual security issues with carrying cash on your person,

 provided you use common sense as you would anywhere.

 US Dollars are widely accepted, but shops & restaurants give a very poor exchange rate.